groupdocs-viewer/Groupdocs.Viewer-References/english/net/groupdocs.viewer.options/jpgviewoptions/jpgviewoptions/_index.md

 ### Remarks

-This constructor initializes an instance of the [`JpgViewOptions`](../../jpgviewoptions) with "p_{0}.jpg" as file path format for the output files.
-The output files are placed into current working directory of the application.
+This constructor initializes new instance of [`JpgViewOptions`](../../jpgviewoptions) with "p_{0}.jpg" as file path format for the output files.
+The output files will be placed into current working directory of the application.

-For the code example, see the [documentation](https://docs.groupdocs.com/viewer/net/rendering-to-png-or-jpeg/#rendering-to-jpeg).

 ### See Also